Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/o/OpenPGM/README.md

 - Added license information to the 24.03 version in May 2025.

--   For 26.03, a cpeCray version was added and the sanity checks were improved.
+-   For 26.03, a cpeCray and cpeAMD versions were added and the sanity checks were improved.